wso2-extensions/esb-connector-basecamp/docs/people.md

 https://github.com/basecamp/bc3-api/blob/master/sections/people.md#get-people-on-a-project

-#### Updating people on a project
+#### Updating permission of people on a project
-The updateProjectPeople operation allows granting new and existing people access to a project, and revoking access from existing people.
+The updateProjectPeople operation allows granting people permission to access a project and also allows revoking access permission of people to a project.

 **updateProjectPeople**
 ```xml